5 Winning Looks for Peel and Stick Wainscoting

-Stikwood is not only great for turning boring white walls into a work of art, but they work great as ceiling wood planks.
+Stikwood is not only great for turning boring white walls into a work of art, but they work great as wood ceiling planks.
+If you think accent walls are great, imagine having a statement ceiling in your home!

-By keeping the depth of the recess relatively shallow and ensuring that the surrounding ceilings were at a level height with ceilings in other rooms, the homeowners added elegance while also maximizing the height of the room.
+By keeping the depth of the recess relatively shallow and ensuring that the surrounding ceilings were at a level height with ceilings in other rooms, the homeowners added elegance while also maximizing the height of the room using Stikwood’s Reclaimed Weathered Wood finish.

 If you’re gung-ho for a grid-like pattern on your ceiling, wood plank ceilings in a coffered construction will no doubt satisfy your design desire.
 Coffered ceilings are similar to tray ceilings, but instead of showing off a single recess, they sport multiple square or polygonal recesses punctuated by exposed beams.